aminatabah-work/azure-vm-nsg-lab/README.md

 This project uses an NSG rule to allow SSH (port 22) for administrative access to the virtual machine.
 The design demonstrates controlled inbound access, network segmentation through a subnet, and explicit attachment of a public IP to support remote connectivity.

 For simplicity, this lab allows SSH from any source.
 In a production environment, access should be restricted to trusted IP ranges and managed through tighter security controls.

+This design reflects a foundational cloud security approach, where access is explicitly defined, network boundaries are enforced, and infrastructure is provisioned in a repeatable and auditable way.

 Note: This project uses a placeholder SSH public key for demonstration purposes.